 South Ponto Beach

-A wide, sandy beach, South Ponto Beach is one of Carlsbad’s nicest beaches.
+South Ponto Beach is a wide, mostly sandy (in the summer) beach and one of Carlsbad’s most popular beaches.
 It sits between the southern end of South Carlsbad State Beach Campground and La Costa Avenue, at the city’s border with Encinitas.
-The Pacific Coast Highway hugs this stretch of shoreline and crosses the Batiquitos Lagoon — a nature preserve located on the other side of the highway.
+One end is located just below the Alila Marea Beach Resort.
+The Pacific Coast Highway hugs this stretch of shoreline and crosses the Batiquitos Lagoon — a beautiful nature preserve on the other side of the highway.

 Located on the large sandspit that protects the Lagoon, there are access points to the Preserve along the north side.
 This is a favorite stretch of beach for families.
-It’s much larger than many of the nearby beaches, and it tends to be packed during summer.
+It’s much larger than many nearby beaches and tends to be packed during summer.

-The most popular activities here are sunbathing, surfing, and volleyball.
+The most popular activities at South Ponto are sunbathing, surfing, and volleyball.
 The South Ponto State Beach Volleyball Courts are equipped with poles for volleyball, but you have to bring your own nets and volleyballs to play.
 There are also occasional surfing competitions here throughout the year.

-At times, winter storms can rob the beach of its sand, creating large sand dunes with generally smooth cobblestone in its place.
-There is a day-use area above the parking lot that features an ocean overlook and a few paved walking paths.
+A day-use area above the parking lot features an ocean overlook and a few paved walking paths.

 Beach Activities